zeroamps/microcontrollers/Architecture/AVR/8-bit/ATtiny4_ATtiny5_ATtiny9_ATtiny10/Blink/README.md

 # Blink
 It blinks a LED connected to the PIN 2 via a resistor.
 It works the same on ATtiny4, ATtiny5, ATtiny9 and ATtiny10.
+For uploading binaries I use USBasp programmer which supports TPI (Tiny Programming Interface).

 ## ATtiny4
 ### How to build it